youdao-ai/SRNet-Datagen/README.md

 &nbsp;
 ## Introduction
-This is a data generator of SRNet which is the model of paper *Editing Text in the wild*.
+This is a data generator of SRNet which is the model described in the paper *Editing Text in the wild*.

 Our tensorflow reproducing of SRNet: [https://github.com/youdao-ai/SRNet](https://github.com/youdao-ai/SRNet)

 Original paper: [*Editing Text in the wild*](https://arxiv.org/abs/1908.03047) by Liang Wu, Chengquan Zhang, Jiaming Liu, Junyu Han, Jingtuo Liu, Errui Ding and Xiang Bai.

-This data generator project is simplified based on the following two projects.
+This data generator project is a simplification based on the following two projects.

 [Synthtext](https://github.com/ankush-me/SynthText): Extracted the rendering part of the project and Adjusted to Python3 code to get `i_s`, `t_t`, `t_f` and `mask_t`